 Sometimes, we have the misfortune of working with someone or living next door to someone who makes life difficult.

 But the Good News is that God is with us even when the pathway is rough.
-God is with us through good times and bad–through win or lose–through up and down.
+God is with us through good times and bad, through wins and losses, through up and down.

 The Easter season is a wonderful time for celebration.
-It’s a time to decorate the church with lilies–to sing the grand Easter hymns.
+It’s a time to decorate the church with lilies and to sing the grand Easter hymns.

-But it’s also a time to remember that when faced with the detours of life, God is with us.
+But it’s also a time to remember that, when faced with life’s detours, God is with us.
 God is working behind the scenes to redeem our lives.
 God is helping us.
 God is showing us the way to the road that leads to life.

 SONG- The Day of Resurrection